ArpNetworking/metrics-portal/README.md

 ### Execution

+#### Prerequisites

+##### Postgres
+If you are going to be connecting your Metrics Portal instance to a Postgres instance, see `./main/postgres/initdb.d/README.markdown` for instructions on how to configure your Postgres instance prior to first running MPortal.

 #### Non-Docker

 Regardless of your installation method, in the installation's `bin` sub-directory there is a script to start the Metrics